flexera-public/policy_templates/security/aws/iam_no_admin_iam_policies_attached/README.md

 ## What it does

-Generally speaking, AWS policies should grant specific permissions based on the principle of least privilege.
-This policy checks for any attached AWS policies that have full administrative rights and raises an incident if any are present.
+AWS policies should grant specific permissions based on the principle of least privilege.
+This policy checks for any attached AWS policies that have full unrestricted administrative rights and raises an incident if any are present.

 ## Functional Details